BenjaminHaverla/3D-Character-Animation/README.md

 ## First Step

-The beginning part was to create some movement for my character.
-Because it was my first time, I decided to use some rigged animated movement of the human body.
-After searching I put this animation into Blender 3D software. `Social Norms:`
+I started by creating movement for my character.
+As it was my first attempt, I opted to use pre-rigged animated movements of the human body.
+After some research, I incorporated this animation into **`Blender 3D software`**.

 ![text description](Images/STEP_1.png)